 Regardless, vitamin D is our second unproven trick for glowing skin.
 It’s a great one to take advantage of since deficiency is so common in our sedentary, indoor lifestyles.

-The world’s greatest vitamin D supplement, in my opinion, is this mushroom-derived Nature’s Plus Garden Vitamin D3.
+The world’s greatest vitamin D supplement, in my opinion, is this food-derived Garden of Life Raw D3 Supplement.

 Six – exercise